S0l0-dev-000/Apex-glicth-crm/README.md

 ---

-**APEX GLITCH CRM** - Professional Customer Relationship Management System
+**THE KING OF CAPITAL CRM** - Professional Customer Relationship Management System
 *Built with React, Node.js, and deployed on Vercel*